rkanavath/OpenJUMP/plug-ins/SpatialitePlugin/trunk/README_spatialite-plugin.txt

 encoded either as SpatiaLite BLOBs or according to the Feature Data Objects (FDO) specification.
 The plugin can be used for entering arbitrary SQL queries.
-The results of the queries are presented as a a table ot, if the result set contains geometries, alternatively on a map.
+The results of the queries are presented as a a table or, if the result set contains geometries, alternatively on a map.

 License